ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/architecture/_index.md

 **ZTAuth*** uses a client-host-server architecture:

 - The **host** is where the client runs (for example: a server, container, or edge device).
-- The **client** is the system, application, or workload that needs to be protected.
+- The **client** is the system, application, workload or ai-agent that needs to be protected.
 It must have the correct permissions to do its job.
 - The **server** is the authorization server.
 It checks requests and returns decisions.
-- The **txn-token service** implements the [oauth transaction token specification](https://drafts.oauth.net/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.html).
-It gives the client the tokens needed to make authorization decisions.
+- The **txn-token service** complies with the [oauth transaction token specification](https://drafts.oauth.net/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.html).
+It gives the client the tokens needed by the PDP to make authorization decisions.

 In this setup: